 - Bird banding equipment for educational and research banding at Sugarloaf Cove Nature Center (Sugarloaf: The North Shore Stewardship Association).

 The deadline for receipt of grant applications is January 31, 2014.
-Funding recipients will be notified during April 2014.
+Grant recipients will be notified by April 1, 2014.